Master’s in Mathematics: Education Emphasis

 Course Description

 This course is an introduction to the rigorous theory underlying calculus, covering the real number system and functions of one variable.
 It is based entirely on mathematical proofs.
 The student is expected to know how to read and, to some extent, construct proofs before taking this course.
-Topics typically include construction of the real number system, properties of the real number system, continuous functions, differential and integral calculus of functions of one variable, and sequences and series of functions.
+Topics typically include the construction of the real number system, properties of the real number system, basic point set topology, continuous functions, and differential and integral calculus of functions.
 Prerequisite: MAT-513.

 Course Description